Improvement Patents: Everything You Need to Know

 Many improvement patents require a license agreement with the owner of the basic patent for use.
 For example, there could be a basic patent for a chair with three legs and an improvement patent for a chair with four legs.
 Making, selling, or using the four-legged chair or another improvement of the basic patent would infringe on it without a licensing agreement.

 If you need help with improvement patents, you can post your legal need or post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from excellent law schools such as Harvard Law and Yale Law.
-They have an average of 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+They have an average of 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.